bit-team/doc/mainwindow.rst

 |restore| Restore
     Restore selected files or folders.
 This button has a submenu (hold down the button).
 Default action is ``Restore``.

+    If this button is grayed out you need to select a snapshot in `Timeline`_.

     |restore| Restore
         Restore the selected files or folders to the original destination.